The Nordic Quantum Frontier: A Beacon for Global Innovation in Computing and Research

 actively cultivating talent and infrastructure.

-mature quantum ecosystem.
-The VTT Technical Research Centre of Finland
+with a mature quantum ecosystem.
+The VTT Technical Research Centre

-is pioneering superconducting qubits and quantum processors, notably
+of Finland is pioneering superconducting qubits and quantum

-partnering with IQM Quantum Computers to develop Europe's first 50-qubit
+processors, notably partnering with IQM Quantum Computers to develop

-2027) systems for advanced algorithm research and quantum error
+300-qubit (by late 2027) systems for advanced algorithm research and

 Aalto University boasts leading research in quantum technologies, including